Unlocking the Benefits: Both Partners on Title Despite One Spouse on Mortgage

 Implications of Both Spouses on the Title

 When both spouses are on the title, they both have legal ownership rights to the property.
 This means that decisions regarding the property must be mutually agreed upon.
-It also provides protection in the event of divorce or the death of one spouse, as the property would pass to the surviving spouse.
+It also protects in the event of divorce or the death of one spouse, as the property would pass to the surviving spouse.
 However, if only one spouse is on the mortgage and they default on the loan, both spouses could still face the risk of losing the property.

 Considerations for Couples